ZhengyiLuo/EmbodiedPose/README.md

-## Data processing for training UHC
+## Data processing for training EmbodiedPose

 EmbodiedPose is trained on a combinatino of AMASS, kinpoly, and h36m motion dataset.
 We generate paired 2D keypoints from the motion captre data and randomly selected camera information.
 Use the following script to download trained models, evaluation data, and pretrained [humor models](https://github.com/davrempe/humor/blob/main/get_ckpt.sh).